-We are proud to say that the fiber we use the most by far is organic cotton, which accounts for 92.8% of our total fiber use.
-Compared to the last five years, a slight change can be seen in this number, both up and down between the years.
+We are proud to say that the fiber we use the most by far is organic cotton, which accounts for 90.7% of our total fiber use.
+Compared to the last six years, a slight change can be seen in this number, both up and down between the years.
 The introduction of new fibers in our fiber portfolio as well as the total production of products have an impact.
-Our work with sustainable materials and traceability of fibers placed us in the leading category in the Textile Exchange's Material Change Index.